mathworks/docmaker/tbx/docerdoc/index.md

 ### Write documentation

 Write documentation in Markdown using your favorite editor.
 Include code, images, and links.
-Indicate MATLAB code blocks with ` ```matlab `.
-You can use the Doc_er documentation as inspiration for your own documentation.
+To designate a MATLAB code block ` ```matlab ` as for *display only*, not evaluation, add trailing whitespace to the last line.
+You can use the Doc_er documentation as inspiration for your own documentation!

 Write a table of contents called `helptoc.md`, also in Markdown.
 This document should contain:
 * a level-1 heading `# Heading` with the name of the toolbox